-As part of a top-ranked Management School, the Department of Management Learning and Leadership was the first of its kind in Europe, and since 1974 has been at the forefront of research and thinking into how managers learn.
+As part of a top-ranked Management School, the Department of Leadership and Management was the first of its kind in Europe, and since 1974 has been at the forefront of research and thinking into how managers learn.
 We work with a wide range of organisations to translate ideas into practice.
 The resulting expertise in management and organisational learning has been influential in developing policy and practice in all kinds of organisations: commercial companies, large and small, public sector bodies, charities and governmental agencies.

 Access the latest research thinking